christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     successor to Bactria, Diodotus I Soter, ruled India with the regional identity of Ashoka the Great.
 See: Alexander Romance.
 The life of Alexander of Macedon.\

+(c) British scholars (like William Jones) wrongly linked "Sandrocottus" (from Greek texts) to Chandragupta Maurya.
+Who was the real "Sandrocottus"?
+Seleucus I Nicator (Alexander’s general, ruler of Babylon).
+Chandragupta’s (Alexander) married Sandrocottus aka Seleucus I Nicator's daughter.
+Proof: Seleucus’ daughter was named "Helen"—same as Chandragupta’s queen.The Puranas describe "Saluka" (Seleucus) as a foreign ruler who married into the Mauryas.
+A cuneiform tablet from 305 BCE records: "The Greek king marched to India and made a treaty with the Indian king".
+This matches Seleucus’ treaty with Chandragupta.

 #### 3 Julius Caesar aka Asander of Bosphorus \